-All articles must be in English.
-All articles must be submitted via the following website: http://mc.manuscriptcentral.com/joie.
+All submissions must be in English.
+All papers must be submitted via the following website: http://mc.manuscriptcentral.com/joie.
 Spelling, punctuation and grammar may be in US or UK English.
 Please submit your document in Microsoft Word.

 At least initially, the names of the author(s), institutional affiliation(s) and other information that identifies authorship should not appear in the paper itself.

-In the main document, below the title of the article, please place the abstract (maximum 200 words).
+In the main document, below the title of the submission, please place the abstract (maximum 200 words).
 This should be followed by the main body of the article.

-Normally, articles (including footnotes and references) must be no longer than 10,000 words, inclusive of abstract, references, footnotes, tables, figures and references.
+Normally, research articles must be no longer than 10,000 words, inclusive of abstract, references, footnotes, tables, figures and references.
 Calculate the word equivalent for tables and figures by first estimating the number of pages to be occupied by the tables or figures, and then adding 500 words per page.

 In special cases, such as an extended review or survey article, this inclusive limit may be extended from 10,000 to 12,000 words.